It is no easy thing going from a 500 horsepower Challenger R/T to a no-horsepower Toyota Camry hybrid.

-It is somewhere in (you knew this was coming) transition.
+It is somewhere in – you knew this was coming – transition.
 Not quite as athletic as the Accord, which is the decathlete of the three.
-But closer than it used to be.
-And as or more engaging to drive than the slow-motion Fusion.
+But muchmore athletic than it used to be.
+And definitely more athletic than the slow-motion Fusion hybrid.

-This will hopefully (if you’re Toyota) not antagonize the traditional buyers – most of whom are older and have little, if any, need for speed – while also not disappointing the younger crowd, drawn in by the more vigorous looking bodywork.
+Toyota’s intent was to not antagonize the traditional buyers – most of whom are older and have little, if any, need for speed – while also not disappointing the younger crowd, drawn in (Toyota hopes) by the more vigorous looking bodywork.

 So, notwithstanding its main mission – to save on gas – Toyota offers the same sport-themed SE package that’s available with the regular Camry.
 It includes a larger (17 inch) wheel and tire package (55 series Michelin Primacy MX4Vs), firmer suspension calibrations, a trunk spoiler, blackout trim for the headlights, sport seats and SE-specific interior accents.

-Just be aware – per the above – that going with the larger wheel/tire package will cost you a couple or three MPGs.
+Just be aware – per the above – that going with the larger wheel/tire package will cost you a few MPGs.

-Toyota knows that it cannot rest forever on the laurels of its Blue Chip aura.
-Because the competition also offers excellent build quality, reliability, value – and good looks.
+Toyota knows that it cannot drive forever on the fumes of its Blue Chip reputation.

-People want more than just a very good appliance.
+People expect more than just a very good appliance.